BeyondMafia/BeyondMafia-Integration/docs/role-icons.md

 #### Role CSS

 - Navigate to `/react_main/src/css/roles.css`
-- Each role has its own css defined, such as the ones below:
+- Each role has its own css defined, such as the ones below.
 - The two numbers represent the role's offset on the spritesheet, \[`horizontal_offset`, `vertical offset`\].

 ```